193 – Telling My Truth

 Connecting with her birth father was a whole different story.
 Andrie had found her paternal aunts and they had brothers.
 One of whom they thought for sure was her birth father.

-The man had passed away in 2019, so Andrie would never meet him,
+The man had passed away in:

 but it turned out he wasn't the right person.
 There was another brother who lived in Seattle, Washington.
 So the attention turned to him.